ramsundarg/rl-fn/docs/source/index.rst

 .. note::

-   This project is under maintanence.
+   This project is under maintanence and is currently worked only sparingly.

-   .qN
-   .aN
-   .

 .. toctree::
    :maxdepth: 2
    :caption: Contents: